Joas-Assuncao/instafolio/README.md

 ### First of all:

 - You needs to have a code editor to edit the code!
+I'm use [VScode](https://code.visualstudio.com/)
 - Have [Github](https://github.com);
 - Have some repos;
 - You need to [generate an auth token](https://github.com/settings/tokens) from github;